utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

 ## Using Newman with CI/CD

 By default, Newman exits with a status code of 0 if everything runs as expected with no exceptions.
 You can configure your continuous integration (CI) tools to respond to Newman's exit codes and correspondingly pass or fail a build.
-You can also use the `--bail` flag to make Newman stop the run if it encounters a test case error with a status code of 1, which can then be picked up by your CI tool or build system.
+You can also use the [`--bail` option](/docs/collections/using-newman-cli/newman-options/#miscellaneous-options) to make Newman stop the run if it encounters a test case error with a status code of 1, which can then be picked up by your CI tool or build system.

 ## Using Newman as a Node.js library